vishruthanand08/walk-of-fire-gba/README.md

 # 🔥 The Walk of Fire

 **The Walk of Fire** is a Game Boy Advance (GBA) game developed in C for CS 2110 at Georgia Tech.
-Inspired by games like *World's Hardest Game*, this adventure drops you into hell where you must guide your soul through waves of fire to reach salvation.
+This adventure drops you into hell where you must guide your soul through waves of fire to reach salvation.

 ---